MACastellon/mern_stack_starter/README.md

 - axios

 ## To do:
-- Password reset
+- Password reset when user is connected
-- forgot password mechanism